ovojosh/ovojosh/README.md

 - 🌐 I am currently on a Self-Taught journey to be a Full-Stack Software Engineer (MERN)

-- ❗ Love being with my family and making things
+- ❗ Love being with my family, making things, and having fun coding

 ## Technologies